Dangme language: Tones

-Adangme has three tones: high, mid and low.
+Dangme has three tones: high, mid and low.
 Like many West African languages, it has tone terracing.

 Phonotactics

 The possible syllable structures are V, CV, or CCV where the second consonant is /l/.

 Writing system

-Adangme is written in the Latin script.
-Tones and nasalisation are not normally written.
+Dangme is written in the Latin script, with the addition of the letters ɛ, ɔ, and ŋ.
+Tones are not normally written.

 Orthographic and phonemic correspondences include the following: